MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ### -DoNotIncludeArchive
 This parameter is available only in Exchange Server 2010.

-The DoNotIncludeArchive parameter specifies whether archive mailboxes are included in the search.
+The DoNotIncludeArchive switch specifies that archive mailboxes are not included in the search.
+You don't need to specify a value with this switch.

 By default, archive mailboxes are included in the search.
-To exclude archive mailboxes, set the DoNotIncludeArchive parameter to $true.
+To exclude archive mailboxes, use this switch.

 ```yaml
 Type: SwitchParameter